aelkouhen/aelkouhen.github.io/_posts/data-gcp/2023-11-21-data-gcp-part-1.md

 CREATE EXTENSION pglogical;
 {% endhighlight %}

-C\- Create the database migration user: In this step you will create a dedicated user for managing database migration.
+C\- Create the database migration user: In this step, you will create a dedicated user for managing database migration.

 In `psql`, enter the commands below to create a new user with the replication role: